peidevs/peidevs.github.io/content/about.md

 {{% elder
 name="Sean Whalley"
 img="https://secure.meetupstatic.com/photos/member/c/7/e/4/member_159531172.jpeg"
-desc="Sean joined the group during the 2nd meetup.
+desc="Sean has been part of the group since the 2nd meetup.
 He has helped organize many events over the years.
 Sean is stepped back from an elder role in early 2017 while continuing to be an adviser to the other elders.
 With 2 small kids and 4 years of elder-hood under his belt, it was time to step back refocus on family and career."
 %}}

 {{% elder